ntzyz/nano-player/README.md

 ```

 ### Advanced
-You can set up two callback on each song: onstart, onfinish.
+You can set up two callback for each song: onstart, onfinish.
 Here is a complex example using this two callbacks to replace cover with a `<video>` tag.

 [View demo](https://dev.cczu.edu.cn/~ntzyz/video.html)